h1376h/MLCourse/ML_Obsidian_Vault/linear_regression_notes.md

 - $w_0$ is the intercept
 - $w_1$ is the slope (price change per unit of size)

-The left plot shows:
+The visualizations show:
-- Training data points (red x marks)
-- The fitted linear model (blue line)
+- Left plots: Training data points (red x marks) and the linear hypothesis (blue line)
-- House prices generally increase with size, but with significant variance

-The right plot shows:
-- The contour lines of the cost function $J(w_0, w_1)$
+- Right plots: Contour lines of the cost function $J(w_0, w_1)$ with red x marks showing parameters tried during optimization
-- The parameters $w_0$ and $w_1$ determine the position of the fitted line
-- The optimal values for $w_0$ and $w_1$ are found at the center of the contours

 As we adjust the parameter values, we can observe different fits to the data:
+1. First model: A horizontal line hypothesis (with slope near zero) does not capture the trend in the data
-- A negative slope fits the data better than a horizontal line
+2. Second model: A line with negative slope fits the data better than the horizontal line but still doesn't capture the trend correctly
-- The optimal fit captures the general trend of increasing price with increasing size
+3. Final model: The optimal fit with positive slope captures the general trend of increasing price with increasing size

+These examples from Andrew Ng's Stanford ML course illustrate how different parameter choices affect the fit of our linear model, and how finding the minimum of the cost function leads to the best fit.

 ## Cost function: 3D visualization